alex200376/S381F-Project-restaurant_records/README.md

    npm install
    ```

-4. Configure the MongoDB connection:

-   - Open the `server.js` file.
-   - Locate the `mongourl` variable and replace it with your MongoDB connection string.

-5. Start the server:
+4. Start the server:

    ````bash
    node server.js
    ```

-6. Access the application in your browser at `http://localhost:8099`.
+5. Access the application in your browser at `http://localhost:8099`.

 ## Usage